 Every job has stress.
 What kind of stress are you willing to endure?
 Physical?
 Mental?
 Emotional?
 Well, good!
 That's what we have for you!

 You'll need to raise children according to principle and a few laws and regulations.
-There's paperwork, reports, education, workshops, communication with parents, faculty, doctors, specialists and humans small enough to head butt you in the knees.
+There are paperwork, reports, education, workshops, communication with parents, faculty, doctors, specialists, and humans small enough to head butt you in the knees.
 You have to be careful that sanitation procedures are followed and nutritional needs are met.
 You have to be sensitive to cultural differences.
-You have to work with playground equipment, toys and cleaning supplies.
-You might have to raise funds, set up vaccinations and handle emergencies.
+You have to work with playground equipment, toys, and cleaning supplies.
+You might have to raise funds, set up vaccinations, and handle emergencies.